-Martine is a trained, qualified, and began her career as an architect before establishing her business as an architectural photographer.
+Martine is trained, qualified, and began her career as an architect before establishing her business as an architectural photographer.

 Publications: Her work has appeared in numerous publications including: National Geographic, Lonely Planet, Summit Media, The Age, Architects Journal, Pillar, Schuco Partner, Architizer, cube design Ltd, Frowde Architects, Muunlight, Gaia House, Amaravati.
-Her work has been seen from the pages of The Age in Australia, to Architectural Magazine and a Lifestyle Magazine, both in the Philippines, to Architectural Magazines and websites in the United Kingdom.
+Her work has been seen from the pages of The Age in Australia, to Architectural and Lifestyle Magazines, in the Philippines, to Architectural Magazines and websites in the United Kingdom.

 Book: She has published a book called Distortion which deals with how the surroundings have an effect on the human body and mind.
 She is currently working on a book called Moksha.
 Awards: Martine has been credited with some exciting awards and is active on photo sharing communities.
 Recently a portrait of a monk in Amorgos Island has been featured on the Daily Dozen of National Geographic.

 Martine is a registered architect in Belgium, Australia (VIC) and United Kingdom.
 She has a zest for travelling and has visited 30+ countries so far.